vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 crossing a subnet boundary.

-In order to facilitate this model, Felix programs the route table to use ipip tunnel interfaces to provide routing across nodes.
+In order to facilitate this model, Felix programs the route table to use IP-in-IP tunnel interfaces to provide routing across nodes.

 ![Calico IP-in-IP Route Table](/images/guides/kubernetes/container-networking/calico-route-table-ipinip.png)